xirdneh/imagify/code_review/README.md

 - Avoid using `print` here is better to use a logger.
 - Error response does not have correct HTTP code or a useful message.
 - Use DRF's `status` to respond with correct HTTP status code.
+- Encapsulate response to allow for future addition of data.

 View fixed: